 Part 4: Product development at the system level

 Part 4 covers development issues on the system level.
 It describes specifications that need to be initiated for technical safety, such as the technical safety concept, system architectural design, item integration and testing.

 Part 5 covers basic topics, such as hardware design, or evaluation of architectural hardware metrics.
-Under this section it is also required to evaluate safety goal violation caused by random failures.
+Under this section, it is also required to evaluate safety goal violations caused by random failures.

 Part 6: Product development at the software level

 This part contains specifications for software safety, software architectural design, software unit design and verification, software integration and testing embedded software.
 At this point, qualitative analyses, such as Failure Tree Analysis (FTA) and Failure Mode and Effect Analysis (FMEA), are often implemented.

 This part describes how to develop and maintain a production process for safety-related elements and items that are intended to be installed in road vehicles.
 It also includes information about operations, services and decommissioning for users, which interface with safety-related items.

 This part applies to all phases of the product’s safety lifecycle.
 Some of the matters it covers are how to correctly proceed to verification, how to perform tool qualification, or how to introduce proven in-use arguments.